vcz-fr/TheFollowUp/_posts/2015/04/2015-04-06-personal-website-4.md

     dead: false
     follow: true

-tweet: "Version four of my website shows it head.
+tweet: "Version four of my website shows its head.
 This one stems from a template found somewhere on the Web."
 ---